Hamel

 Brand Voice

-We saw an opportunity to develop a unique Hamel tone-of-voice that emphasized the new brand positioning.
-The brand voice would be grounded, avoiding flowery, boastful language common in the wine industry and instead be instilled with a quiet confidence.
 We also wanted their commitment to precision winemaking to be reflected in their word selection.
 When communicating information about the vineyards, we refer to exact altitudes, soil compositions, and area calculations.
 With winemaking processes, we are equally direct in our descriptions of the steps and tools used.

 Visual System